 - You will be given opportunity in literacy and numeracy lessons to level your own work so you understand which level you are working at and what you need to do to improve.

 Please Note: This information will be continually updated or adapted in line with the Academy policy, Wakefield Council policy and advice and Government guidelines.
-This information covers examples of the possible support available within the Academy but not all interventions will happen all the time.
-Not all children need all of the support all of the time.
+This information covers examples of the possible support available within the Academy but not all interventions will happen all the time as not all children require support all of the time.

 School Information Report Updated September 2020: S.Brooks (SENCo)